Top 8 Things to Do in Saigon for a Traveler

 The palace became a symbol for the fall of Saigon in 1975, after Soviet-made tanks driven by North Vietnamese Army soldiers crashed through the front gates.
 Soon after, the transfer of power from South to North took place inside.

-The building is a museum today, with all the rooms set up exactly as they were when it served as the presidential palace and South Vietnamese government offices.
+The building is a museum today, and is one of the main things to see in Ho Chi Minh City, with all the rooms set up exactly as they were when it served as the presidential palace and South Vietnamese government offices.

 The palace is open for visits Monday through Friday from 7:30 – 11:00am and from 1:00 – 4:30pm, as long as official receptions or ceremonies are not taking place at the time.
 Admission is 30,000 dong (about US$1.40) for adults and 3,000 dong (about US$.40) for children.